selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 ## Lecture 8: 20th of April, 2023.
 ### Geospatial python (Francesco Lovergine)

-Recorded of the QA can be found [here](https://yale.zoom.us/rec/share/6WtXltgDMQmBzHQEpqo_9Z75yJd8Bf2XFfoZazwkfPpyD97p9qw8c9_LZaBz59DC.QKnz85cPa6roBPAf).
+Recorded lecture can be found [here](https://yale.zoom.us/rec/share/6WtXltgDMQmBzHQEpqo_9Z75yJd8Bf2XFfoZazwkfPpyD97p9qw8c9_LZaBz59DC.QKnz85cPa6roBPAf).
 Password has been sent by e-mail on March 28  (it will be the same pass-code for all recordings).

 * rasterio